 What’s happening to The Cook’s Garden

 The Cook’s Garden has been a green heartbeat on Abbot Kinney for more than a decade, weaving together chefs, neighbors, rescued animals, and school kids in a tiny but mighty urban farm.
 After years of hearings and appeals, the long‑planned Venice Place boutique hotel and mixed‑use project on Abbot Kinney finally secured its approvals and is moving toward construction.
-That project will eventually replace the current site of The Cook’s Garden, forcing this small sanctuary and the animals who live there, to move.
+That project will eventually replace the current site of The Cook’s Garden, meaning the sanctuary and its animals will need to be thoughtfully relocated.

 A kismet move: across the street to Westminster Elementary School